 When reviewing your infrastructure, or choosing a vendor to provide data center services, make sure you have an all-encompassing managed security solution including OS security patches and updates as well as virus, worm, Trojan and malware protection.

 Implement Strong Access Control Measures

 Managing in-house?
-Make sure you keep records of data movement on electronic media (we recommend Tripwire log and event monitoring) and maintenance records for any changes to the physical security of the data center facility.
-Using a 3rd party?
+Make sure you keep records of data movement on electronic media and maintenance records for any changes to the physical security of the data center facility.
+Using a third party?
 Ensure your vendor provides the following: secure facility access with person-traps, biometric readers and card scanners and mandatory escorting of all outside visitors at all times, with facility access limits strictly enforced.
 Learn more about physical data center security.

 Contact us for more information.
 While demonstrating compliance with industry regulations can often seem daunting, it shouldn’t take your attention away from running your business.
 Want to go beyond simply “checking the box” and being more proactive about your compliance?
 We may be able to help with our managed PCI Compliant Hosting solution.